 There is a good reason that you find a sprig of fresh parsley on your plate in fancy restaurants: Iit cleanses your palate, and it freshens bad breath.
 What you may not already know about this freshening herb is that it also has the ability to reduce odor in the digestive system.
 Adding just a few tablespoons of dried or chopped parsley to your dog’s meal may help to lessen smelly flatulence.
 As an alternative to chopping fresh parsley leaves, you may also purchase a high-quality essential oil of parsley, and add a few drops to your dog’s food or water dish.

 3. Go with Ginger

 For centuries, ginger has been used to help reduce digestive problems, including nausea and diarrhea in adults.
+With that in mind, ginger for dogs doesn’t sound like much of a stretch.
 Today, research suggests that this spicy root herb may also help your pup.
-One study revealed that ginger was able to stimulate the digestive process in dogs, which may help to speed gastric emptying and reduce smelly gas.1
+One study revealed that ginger was able to stimulate the digestive process in dogs, which may help to speed gastric emptying and reduce bad gas.1

 4. Investigate their Enzymes

 Your dog’s bad gas may be the result of a lack of enzymes – specialized proteins needed in the digestive process to break down foods into smaller, more digestible pieces.
 These digestive enzymes are naturally produced inside the pancreas and then released into the small intestines, where they can aid in digestion.
 If your dog is not producing enough of these enzymes, comfortable, regular digestion may not be possible.
 So, you may want to consider adding these enzyme-containing foods to your dog’s diet: Papaya, melon, raw honey, bee pollen, and coconut water.
 Alternatively, you can also purchase a high-quality comprehensive enzyme formula in a dietary supplement to support their digestive health.